garynthompson/CE-PiicoDev-QMC6310-MicroPython-Module/README.md

 uT_cal      | float | 0.0 to (200.0 to 3000.0) | Magnitude field strength | uT

 ### `PiicoDev_QMC6310.readPolar()`
 Reads the raw magnetic field magnitude and angle (degrees) in the X and Y plane.
-Range is configurable using PiicoDev_QMC6310.setRange()
+Magnitude range is configurable using PiicoDev_QMC6310.setRange().
 Parameter   | Type  | Range                   | Description | Unit
 ----------- | ----- | ----------------------- | ----------- | ----
 **Returns** | **Dictionary**